wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

     />
     ```

-    !!! note
-        For this sample, we configured the same keystore and truststore in
-        WSO2 IS as the keystore and truststore in Tomcat.
-In an actual
-        environment, you may create a new keystore and truststore for tomcat
-        and point to it.
-When using separate keystores and truststores, you
-        need to import tomcat keystore’s public cert in to: `<IS_HOME>/repository/resources/security/client-truststore.jks` and, public cert of `<IS_HOME>/repository/resources/security/wso2carbon.jks` into tomcat’s truststore.

-6. Open the `<TOMCAT_HOME>/bin/catalina.sh` and add the following `JAVA\_OPTS`:
+6. Open the `<TOMCAT_HOME>/bin/catalina.sh` file and add the following `JAVA\_OPTS`:

     !!!
 Info
-        Be sure to replace `$IS_HOME` with the correct path where the WSO2 IS resides to point to the files inside the security folder.
+        Be sure to replace `$IS_HOME` with the correct path where WSO2 IS resides to point to the files inside the security folder.

     ``` xml
     JAVA_OPTS="$JAVA_OPTS --Djavax.net.ssl.keyStore=$IS_HOME/repository/resources/security/wso2carbon.jks -Djavax.net.ssl.keyStorePassword=wso2carbon"
     JAVA_OPTS="$JAVA_OPTS -Djavax.net.ssl.trustStore=$IS_HOME/repository/resources/security/client-truststore.jks -Djavax.net.ssl.trustStorePassword=wso2carbon"
     ```

-7. Go to the `<TOMCAT_HOME>/webapps/authenticationendpoint/WEB-INF/classes/EndpointConfig.properties` file and change the configs
-    pointing to the correct location inside the `$IS_HOME/repository/resources/security` folder.
+7. Go to the `<TOMCAT_HOME>/webapps/authenticationendpoint/WEB-INF/classes/EndpointConfig.properties` file and change the configurations pointing to the correct location inside the `$IS_HOME/repository/resources/security` folder.

     ``` xml
     client.keyStore=./repository/resources/security/wso2carbon.jks